biraj094/viz/README.md

 # Visualization Collection

-A curated collection of interactive data visualizations created by [Biraj Koirala](https://birajkoirala.com.np).
+A curated collection of interactive data visualizations created by <a href="https://birajkoirala.com.np" target="_blank">Biraj Koirala</a>.

 ## Overview